bigladder/vs-code-energyplus-modelkit/README.md

 ### Toggle Comments

+This extension enables the **Toggle Line Comment** command in VS Code found under the *Edit / Toggle Line Comment* menu (keybinding: `ctrl` + `/`) to toggle EnergyPlus comments (lines starting with "!").

-This extension includes two commands for toggling comments: **Toggle EnergyPlus Comments** for adding and removing "!" from the beginning of lines in IDF, IMF, and PXT files, and **Toggle Modelkit Comments** for adding and removing "#" from the beginning of lines in IMF and PXT files.
+Additionally, this extenion includes two commands for toggling comments: **Toggle EnergyPlus Comments** for adding and removing "!" from the beginning of lines in IDF, IMF, and PXT files, and **Toggle Modelkit Comments** for adding and removing "#" from the beginning of lines in IMF and PXT files.
 There are three options for accessing these commands:

 - From the *View / Command Pallette* menu (keyboard shortcut: `Ctrl` + `Shift` + `P`)
 - From the context menu found by right-clicking within an active file
 - Using keybindings (`Shift` + `Ctrl` + `1` for **Toggle EnergyPlus Comments** and `Shift` + `Ctrl` + `3` for **Toggle Modelkit Comments**)

 These commands can be used for a single line or multiple selected lines.
-If multiple lines are selected, the extension will evaluate each line separatel to know whether to add or remove the comment character.
-This is different behavior than the native **Toggle Line Comment** command in VS Code found under the *Edit / Toggle Line Comment* menu for standard filetypes.
+If multiple lines are selected, the extension will evaluate each line separately to know whether to add or remove the comment character.
+This is different behavior than the native **Toggle Line Comment** command in VS Code (if any selected line is NOT commented, adds comment character to ALL lines).

 The keybindings are defined in `package.json` under `contributes:keybindings` and can be reconfigured, if you desire.